Content warning, highlight the hidden text between the lines:

 It had been a long night.

 Alicia cocked her left fist back and unloaded a flurry of wild punches down onto the foreheads of her captors to little effect.
-The goon's stomach lurched as I.T.
-Factor gave her a Double Powerbomb back-first onto the exposed glass to a horrific shatter-crunch that made the fans collectively wince.
-Nothing had ever hurt like this.
+Her stomach lurched as I.T.
+Factor gave her a Double Powerbomb onto the exposed glass to a horrific shatter-crunch that made the fans collectively wince.
 Alicia gasped, and gasped, and gasped, and gasped in pain, trying to process it all.
-She could already feel the back of her jersey start to dampen from the lacerations.
-The two red-collar professionals shared a high-five between themselves and their coworkers in the front row before alternating stomps on their twitching victim's forehead.
-It might have been the probable concussion talking, but Alicia swore she heard a voice in the crowd calling out to her.

 "-cia!"

 Trace climbed into the ring through the top and middle ropes and waited in the corner for her cue, seemingly unaware of the furious powerhouse clinging to the ring apron and once again rising to her feet.
-Inside the ring, Kat Cable scraped Party Girl off the canvas, picked her up, and bodyslammed the star back-first onto the thumbtack keyboard, eliciting a troublingly listless response from the thoroughly beaten celebrity.
+Inside the ring, Kat Cable scraped Party Girl off the canvas, picked her up, and body slammed her back-first onto the thumbtack keyboard in the middle of the ring, eliciting a worryingly listless response from the thoroughly worked-over celebrity.
 Trace watched from the corner nearest to Alicia with a tight grip on the folding chair.
-Kat and Trace both cupped a hand to their mouths as they and the front-row ticket holders bellowed in unison, "P.E.B.K.A.C.!"

 The heck is pebcack?

-Whatever it was, it was Trace's turn as she lifted the chair high above her head and dashed towards Party Girl.
-Alicia dove under the bottom rope, arms outstretched in front of her.
-Just as the chair started its downward trajectory towards Party Girl's chest, Alicia's fingers wrapped around Trace's ankle in a desperate shoestring tackle, causing the I.T. unprofessional to tumble face-first to the mat.
-Alicia winced at re-aggravating the soreness in her right hand, but with another tremendous surge of effort, the goon managed to pull Tracy Roote back out of the ring.
-A quick glance into the ring revealed Kat Cable taking matters into her own hands as she came off the ropes and leaped high into the air, attempting to land butt-first on top of the barely stirring fashion icon.
+Alicia winced at re-aggravating her sore right hand, but with another tremendous surge of power, the goon managed to pull Tracy Roote back out of the ring.
+A quick glance into the ring revealed Kat Cable taking matters into her own hands as she came off the ropes and leapt high into the air, attempting to land butt-first on top of the barely stirring fashion icon.

 "-licia!"
 There